alesti/m1-migration/README.md

 brew bundle install ~/tmp/x86-brew/Brewfile   # This is a good moment to stare at the cpu utilization :-)
 ```

+No touch-and-go sounds on this mission - there are no fans in it.
+I like.

 This succeeded with some errors:

 ```